Gotsmy/finger_sweat/README.md

 ```

 ## Mathematical Model
+Here we fitted our model onto raw time-series data.

-### Example & Data Availability
+### Example
 The notebook `mathematical_model/donor_fitting.ipynb` is used to fit kinetic/ concentration/ V<sub>sweat</sub> parameters of our model onto the measured (IS normalized) data (M&#771;) given in `mathematical_model/raw_data/`.
 Custom python functions are listed in the notebook in section `functions`.
 In `sampling for MC replicates & multiprocess fitting` the actual fitting is done and the results are saved in the `mathematical_model/fitted_parameters/` directory.

+### Data Availability
-In sections `parse results` and `plot results` the best solution for every time-series is read in and plotted.
+In sections `parse results` and `plot results` of the same notebook the best solution for every time-series is read in and plotted.

-## Supplementary Note: Sensitivity Analysis
+## Sensitivity Analysis
 Here we analysed the error associated to the fitting procedure with theoretical simulations.

 ### Example